-March) performance over the next 3 years 687 684 309
+March) performance 822 687 684 309

+over the next 6 years

 being as follows.
 Total

 non-decent Properties

-DH % 77% 77% 90%
+DH % 72 % 77% 77% 90%

-Year 2023/24 2024/25 2025/26
+Year 2022/23 2023/24 2024/25 2025/26

-We will also continue to ensure that requests for adaptions to our homes are prioritised - 26.3% of RBC's stock is adapted. £200,000 per annum has been allocated within our Housing Revenue Account Business Plan to support adaptations to Council owned homes (uplifted by inflation annually).
+We will also continue to ensure that requests for adaptions to our homes are prioritised - 25.8% of RBC's stock is adapted. £200,000 per annum has been allocated within our Housing Revenue Account Business Plan to support adaptations to Council owned homes (uplifted by inflation annually).

-This is largely a demand driven service - we have recently refreshed our Home Assistance Policy and Procedure, to ensure that only appropriate properties are being adapted.
+This is largely a demand driven service - we have recently updated our Adaptations Policy and Procedure, to ensure that only appropriate properties are being adapted and that where tenants are under-occupying work is not taking place.

-Some adaptations requested will overlap with the Council's Decent Homes programme.
+Some adaptation requested will overlap with the Council's Decent Homes programme.
 Budget provision has been made to replace and upgrade bathrooms within the Council's social housing stock; funding is also available for wet rooms/wet floor showers within the adaptations budget.